 Britney received a B.S. degree in Animal Science and Zoology and Physiology from the University of Wyoming in 2004.
 She also completed all of the required coursework for a Master's degree in Reproductive Biology through the University's College of Agriculture.
 Britney is currently pursuing a Master's in Nonprofit Management from Regis University.

-In her spare time, Britney enjoys spending time with her husband Johnny, son Cameron, and their four dogs and 2 cats.
-Kajsa, Xander, Tristan, and Sawyer are all rescued dogs, the organization is named for Kajsa whose likeness appears in the logo.
-Britney also serves on the Steering Committee for the Cheyenne Chamber of Commerce's Leadership Cheyenne program, the Leadership Committee for United Way of Laramie County's Emerging Leader's program, and contributes to the work of the Wyoming Nonprofit Network.
+In her spare time, Britney enjoys spending time with her husband Johnny, son Cameron, and their five dogs and 2 cats.
+Xander, Tristan, Sawyer, Selma, and Gideon.
+The organization is named for Britney's dog Kajsa, who passed away in May, 2016 and whose likeness appears in the logo.
+Britney is the 2017-2018 Chair of Leadership Cheyenne and serves on the Board of Directors for the Wyoming Nonprofit Network.
 She has been recognized as a nominee for the Chamber's Emerging Leader and Woman of the Year awards.
 Britney credits CrossFit and bike riding for helping maintain her sanity.

 Emilee is a fourth generation “Cheyenne-ite” and enjoys living in the city with her husband and three dogs, Rex, Syd, and Duff .
 They also act as foster parents and are currently fostering their 34th dog for BDAR.
 She joined BDAR as a board member almost three years ago until she accepted a full time position in March of 2014 as the Director of Operations.
 Her goal for the organization is to one day have a facility that houses animals and offers educational opportunities for the public.